Skip to main content

 3.7 Documentation of Final Evaluation Results

-Figure 3-4: Sample Proposal Evaluation Matrix
+Figure 3-4: Sample Proposal Evaluation Matrix.

 3.8 Conduct and Document the Comparative Analysis

 When performing the comparative analysis, the SSAC will consider each offeror’s total evaluated price and the discriminators in the non-cost ratings as indicated by the SSEB’s evaluation findings for each offeror.
-Consider these differences in light of the relative importance(or weight)assigned to each evaluation factor .
+Consider these differences in light of the relative importance (or weight) assigned to each evaluation factor .

-3.9 Best-Value Decision - No Army Text
+3.9 Best-Value Decision – (No Supplemental Army Guidance)

 3.11 Debriefings – See Appendix A